GiorgiKhaburzania/BlazorCRUD/README.md

-Project is made with blazor webassembly. project was made with different css solutions and designs.
+Project is made with blazor webassembly. it has different css solutions and designs.

 1) you can view products(cars) in the main page.